-Malayalam-speaking Jews from the city of Cochin in Kerala claim to have arrived in the subcontinent after the destruction of the Temple, although the earliest documentary evidence dates from the ninth century.
+Malayalam-speaking Jews from the city of Cochin in Kerala claim to have arrived in the subcontinent after the destruction of the Temple, in Jerusalem although the earliest documentary evidence dates from the ninth century.
 They are divided into three endogamous groups (a community in which the members generally marry within the group): White Jews, a mixture of indigenous Indian Jews and Middle Eastern and European Jews; Black Jews, who are in most ways indistinguishable from local Indians; and Meshuhrarim, descendants of Indian slaves who were attached to both groups.

 Bene Israel lived for centuries on the Konkan coast and, later, in Bombay, isolated from Jews elsewhere but maintaining some Jewish religious practices.
 From the nineteenth century onwards they made efforts to bring their customs into line with Orthodox Jewish practices.

 Compared to Cochin Jews and Bene Israel, Baghdadi Jews are relatively recent settlers in India.
 Originally from Aleppo, Baghdad and Basra, as well as Yemen, they settled in Calcutta and Bombay in the early nineteenth century, when British rule was already established in India.
 As white non-Indians, the Baghdadis enjoyed special status and prospered under the British, but after independence most left for Israel or other countries, and by the 1990s probably no more than 300-400 remained in India.